BlankTuber/CurriculumTrackerAPI/API_DOCUMENTATION.md

 **Project Validation Rules:**

 -   Stage is required for all projects
+-   Identifiers must be unique within a curriculum
 -   Prerequisites must belong to curricula owned by the same user
 -   Order is auto-assigned within stage if not provided